Childhood nutrition: Gateway to Adult Health

-As mothers or caregivers the only thought which keeps us preoccupied is the well being of our children.
-Being a mother of a toddler, a school age child or an adolescent; the thought which haunts you and keeps you worried all the time is your child’s eating habits.
-But the burden of studies and co-curricular activities leaves a little time for us to fuss over as the child eats.
-As a result it becomes a literal situation of eating on the run.Nutrition is of utmost importance all through the growing years because of various changes taking place in the child’s body.
-Food and feeding are especially important during this phase of life, not only to support growth, but as the basis of life-long, food related habits and attitudes.
+As mothers or caregivers, the only thought that keeps us preoccupied is the well-being of our children.
+Being a mother of a toddler, a school-age child or an adolescent, the thought that haunts you and keeps you worried all the time is your child’s eating habits.
+But the burden of studies and co-curricular activities leaves little time for us to fuss over as the child eats.
+As a result, it becomes a literal situation of eating on the run.
+Nutrition is of utmost importance throughout the growing years because of various changes taking place in the child’s body.
+Food and feeding are especially important during this phase of life, not only to support growth, but as the basis of lifelong, food-related habits and attitudes.
 Appetite and nutritional needs vary with age, activity and rate of growth.

-But not to worry; with some careful planning we can try and bridge this gap.
+But not to worry; with some careful planning, we can try and bridge this gap.

 Packing a wholesome Lunch